Robotics-Research-Group-KUL/betfsm/documentation/docs/index.md

 ### Related to timing

-- [TimedWait][yasmin_etasl.yasmin_ticking_ros.TimedWait] waits for the given duration and returns SUCCEED.
+- [TimedWait][betfsm.betfsm_ros.TimedWait] waits for the given duration and returns SUCCEED.
-- [TimedRepeat][yasmin_etasl.yasmin_ticking_ros.TimedWait] repeats the underlying state for a given number of time.
+- [TimedRepeat][betfsm.betfsm_ros.TimedWait] repeats the underlying state for a given number of time.
 The time between two repetitions is specified.
-- [Timeout][yasmin_etasl.yasmin_ticking_ros.Timeout] executes the underlying state at long as its outcome is TICKING.
+- [Timeout][betfsm.betfsm_ros.Timeout] executes the underlying state at long as its outcome is TICKING.
 It finishes when the outcome is not ticking and returns this outcome.
 It also finishes when the given duration is exceeded and returns TIMEOUT.

 ### Related to ROS 2 services, life cycle and topics

-To manage file locations in a ROS2 environment a function [expand_ref][yasmin_etasl.yasmin_ticking_ros.expand_ref] is provided that expands references to ROS2 packages (or more preciselly ament packages) (using `$[packagename]`) or environmental variables (using `${environmental_variable}`)
+To manage file locations in a ROS2 environment a function [expand_ref][betfsm.betfsm_ros.expand_ref] is provided that expands references to ROS2 packages (or more preciselly ament packages) (using `$[packagename]`) or environmental variables (using `${environmental_variable}`)

-- [ServiceClient][yasmin_etasl.yasmin_ticking_ros.ServiceClient] creates a TickingState that calls a ROS2 service and generates an outcome when the service returns back.
+- [ServiceClient][betfsm.betfsm_ros.ServiceClient] creates a TickingState that calls a ROS2 service and generates an outcome when the service returns back.
 While waiting, it continues to tick.
 Subclasses need to implement two methods `fill_in_request` to fill in the service request, most probably using information from the blackboard, and `process_result` to process the result from the service request, most probably putting some information in the blackboard.

-- [LifeCycle][yasmin_etasl.yasmin_ticking_ros.LifeCycle] manages the lifecycle of some other ROS2 node.
+- [LifeCycle][betfsm.betfsm_ros.LifeCycle] manages the lifecycle of some other ROS2 node.
   The node is constructed with service_name, transition (see below), timeout and the transition is requested during execution of the state.
   See below for a simplified view of this lifecycle (transition states not included):
 ```mermaid